BioShock Infinite provides examples of the following tropes:

 - Utopia Justifies the Means: Comstock goes farther than either Andrew Ryan or Sophia Lamb in trying to make his vision of Eden a reality, ultimately plotting to have his utopia destroy "the Sodom Below."

 - The Very Definitely Final Dungeon: Comstock House fits the description; it's huge, ominous (it looks like it's been built on top of a thundercloud), it houses some of the creepiest, most resilient Mooks in the game...
-In a way, it both fits and doesn't fit the 'Final Dungeon' bit, since Booker's initial trek through it is during a Bad Future timeline, then when Future Elizabeth sends him back to the present, the last leg and final battle of the game take place in the Hand of the Prophet.
+In a way, it both fits and doesn't fit the 'Final Dungeon' bit, since Booker's initial trek through it is during a Bad Future timeline.
+When Future Elizabeth sends him back to the present, the true last leg and final battle of the game take place on another VDFD contender; Comstock's enormous flagship, the Hand of the Prophet.

 - Video Game Caring Potential: Elizabeth is considered to be a highly endearing character to a lot of players.